 I recently (2020) completed my PhD on vegan geographies, titled Towards a beyond-human geography: Veganism and multispecies worlds in the past, present and future, at the department of Human Geography, University of Birmingham.
 My PhD explored engagements, entanglements, and encounters with different kinds of subjects (animal, human, environmental, historical) as central to understanding veganism.

-My book, Veganism, Animals, and Archives: Geographies of a Multispecies World, based on this research is available to pre-order now from Routledge to be shipped after 13th August 2021.
+My book, Veganism, Animals, and Archives: Geographies of a Multispecies World, based on this research is available now from Routledge.